pammacdotnet/TypstPaper/paper.typ

 #figure(
   kind: image,
   placement: none,
-  caption: [Complex image manipulation via the `grayness` WASM plugin.], [#stack(dir: ltr, spacing: 45pt, [`image-show`], [`image-blur`], [`image-darken`])
+  caption: [Complex image manipulation via the #package-link("Grayness") WASM plugin.],

-    #stack(
+  [
-      dir: ltr,
+    #stack(dir: ltr, spacing: 2pt, image-show(data, width: 33%), image-blur(data, sigma: 20, width: 33%), image-darken(
-      spacing: 2pt,
+      data,
-      image-show(data, width: 33%),
+      amount: 0.4,
-      image-blur(data, sigma: 20, width: 33%),
+      width: 33%,
-      image-darken(data, amount: 0.4, width: 33%),
+    ))],
-    )],
+  //image("mileva all.jpg"),
 ) <fig:mileva>
 == Web technologies <sec:wasm>
 As introduced in @sec:computed, Typst leverages WebAssembly (WASM) to enable its core functionalities to run efficiently in web environments @Haas17.
 This approach allows Typst to execute its typesetting engine directly within web browsers, facilitating seamless integration into web-based applications and services.
 By compiling its Rust-based codebase to WASM, Typst ensures consistent performance across different platforms without the need for native installations.
 This strategy not only enhances accessibility but also simplifies the deployment process, making Typst a versatile tool for developers and content creators alike.

-As an example, the `neoplot` package for Typst is a specialized tool designed to integrate Gnuplot (a powerful open-source plotting engine @Janert16) into Typst documents (@fig:neoplot).
-The `grayness`#footnote("https://github.com/nineff/grayness") package allows the application of complex image manipulation algorithms (@fig:mileva).
+As an example, the #package-link("Neoplot") package is a specialized tool designed to integrate Gnuplot (a powerful open-source plotting engine @Janert16) into Typst documents (@fig:neoplot).
+The #package-link("Grayness")#footnote("https://github.com/nineff/grayness") package allows the application of complex image manipulation algorithms (@fig:mileva).

 #figure(
-  code-grid("neoplot example.typ"),
+  code-grid("neoplot example.typ", leftcol: 1.7fr),
-  caption: [Parabola plot with the `neoplot` WASM-based package.],
+  caption: [Parabola plot with the Neoplot WASM-based package.],
   kind: image,
   placement: none,
 ) <fig:neoplot>

 == Security <sec:sec>
 The Typst compiler ensures safety by implementing strict security measures that prevent potentially harmful operations during document compilation.
 It restricts file access to the project's root directory, disallowing reading or writing files outside this scope, thereby safeguarding against unauthorized data access.
-Additionally, Typst prohibits features like _shell escapes_ and network requests, which could otherwise be exploited for arbitrary code execution or data exfiltration (that currently may take place in the TeX-sphere @Lacombe21 @Kim24).
+Additionally, Typst prohibits features like _shell escapes_ and network requests, which could otherwise be exploited for arbitrary code execution or data exfiltration (that currently may take place in the _TeX-sphere_ @Lacombe21 @Kim24).
 These design choices collectively create a secure environment, making Typst safe to use even with untrusted input.